 Sex crimes are extremely serious issues.
 When someone is accused and convicted of a sex crime, it will permanently affect their life.
 Understandably, juries and judges tend to be very harsh on sex crimes defendants during sentencing.

 Statutory rape brings about some seriously dark connotations.
-Just by containing the word “rape,” the term brings an image of an unwilling partner being forced into awful events.
+By containing the word “rape,” the term brings an image of an unwilling partner being forced into awful events.
 In reality, statutory rape laws mainly represent an inability of the victim to consent to sex legally; however, they do not generally involve violent rape charges.

 This type of rape is considered a strict liability offense.
 It means the offender cannot use ignorance of the victim’s age as a defense; even a bona fide belief of the victim's maturity is not a defense.
-Besides, if the victim lies about their age, this is still not a defense.
+Besides, this is still not a defense if the victim lies about their age.
 In Minnesota, 16 years old is the age of consent.

 A minor between 13 and 16 of age can lawfully consent to sex with a person who is two years older than them.
 But, if an adult involves sexual conduct with a child who is four years younger, then the adult could be charged with statutory rape.

 Minnesota has four degrees of criminal sexual conduct.
 The offender may be charged by degrees depending on the type of sexual activity and the age difference or relationship between the two.
-The age of the minor may also play a significant factor in the severity of the consequences.
+The minor's age may also significantly influence the severity of the consequences.